Five Star Aloha Gala

 Being the Bay Area’s Premier Female Artist in Traditional/Contemporary Hawaiian Music for over a decade, Faith Ako (www.faithako.com) has established her versatile voice along the West Coast.
 Not only has she won two Hawaiian Music Awards, but has made special guest appearances on Pakele Live! in Honolulu and The Maui Prince Hotel in Kīhei.
 In addition to sold out shows in California at the Mystic Theatre in Petaluma, Wells Fargo Center for the Arts in Santa Rosa, Yoshi’s in San Francisco and Oakland, The de Young Museum in San Francisco, Whittier College in Los Angeles, and Dougherty Performing Arts Center in San Ramon.
 Faith’s genuine character has astonished crowds with her sultry tones and innate passion for Hawaiian music.
 Listening to Faith’s voice will conjure the essence of aloha from the Hawaiian islands, without the involvement of a plane ride.

 Music by Steven Espaniola

-Proceeds from the event will benefit the Kūlia I Ka Nu'u College Scholarship Program.
-Each year, the HCCNC Foundation grants scholarships to deserving students from Hawai‘i pursuing their college educations in Northern California.
+Proceeds from the event will benefit the Kūlia I Ka Nuʻu College Scholarship Program.
+Each year, the HCCNC Foundation grants scholarships to deserving students from Hawai‘i pursuing their college education in Northern California.
 It is our way to help develop the 50th State’s future leaders and to further strengthen the bridges between Hawai‘i and Northern California.
-Also, proceeds will also be dedicated to assisting HCCNC in carrying out its business related events throughout the year.
+Also, proceeds will also be dedicated to assisting HCCNC in carrying out its business-related events throughout the year.